Sanjana-sriv/CyberGuard/README.md

 Track your daily digital hygiene activities and get reminders to maintain best practices.

 ### ❓ Cybersecurity Quiz Module
-Test your cybersecurity knowledge with interactive, gamified quizzes.
+Test your cybersecurity knowledge with interactive quizzes.

 ### 📰 Cybersecurity News Feed
 Stay up-to-date with the latest cyber threats and news from trusted sources.